UCSD-SEELab/SmartHomeProjectDeliverable/SmartHomePublic/README.md

 python run.py
 ```

 The output of this process will be an HDF5 file containing two Pandas data frames which can be used in analysis algorithms.
 The label of each observation is contained in the column `label`.
+Two HDF5 files are produced.
+The first `/temp/data_processed.h5` contains extracted data with unscaled feature values.
+The second file `/temp/data_processed_centered.h5` contains extracted data where all continuous feature values have been rescaled to the mean and standard deviation of the data for `subject1`.
+In general, it is recommended that you rescale the training dataset such that all continuous columns have mean `0` and variance `1` prior to running any training algorithms.
+The test dataset must be similarly rescaled.
 For detailed examples of how to use these files inspect `/code/analysis/mlp.py`.
 For detailed documentation on Pandas see: [Pandas Tutorials](https://pandas.pydata.org/pandas-docs/stable/tutorials.html) A simple example is given below:

 ```
 import pandas as pd